Kuissential Versa Travel French Press Review and Brewing Guide

 I believe the small entry and exit area for brewing will be a challenge for users without a narrow spout kettle, and the small 8oz batch size seems like an inefficient use of space (since the larger chamber holds 15oz).

-The Versa isn’t the travel brewer for me, but it could be exactly what you’re looking for – especially if you like to add cream or sugar to your coffee to use up that extra space.
-At only $30 on Amazon, it’s worth a try if you find yourself still interested!
+The Versa isn’t the travel brewer for me, but it could be exactly what you’re looking for – especially if you like adding cream or sugar to your coffee to use that extra space.

-Kuissential Versa Brewing Guide
+Kuissential Versa Recipe Brewing Guide

 If you’ve pulled the trigger and are enjoying your Kuissential Versa, I hope you’ll find my method to using it enlightening and empowering.
 Let’s get started!